 • Family Making (for adoptions or other ways families come together)

 There are lots of reasons to create and have a ceremonial or sacred marker for life events.
 We can work together to create something meaningful, powerful and important for you, your family and/or community.

 The cost for ceremonies depends on a lot of factors.
-The main consideration is that I don’t “charge” for my services.
 I operate on a foundation of generosity.
-I ask you to make an offering that is in keeping with what you can afford, the amount of work and time you are asking me to invest and to support my continued livlihood.
-I have received anywhere from $200 to $1500 for ceremonies and events.
+I ask you to make an offering that is in keeping with what you can afford, the amount of work and time you are asking me to invest and to support my continued livelihood.
+I have received anywhere from $200 to $3000 for ceremonies and events.
 Rarely has anyone not made an offering, but if you truly can’t afford to make a financial contribution, feel free to think of other ways you can make an offering and discuss that with me.
-I do ask that you cover all costs associated with travel and housing/food if you are wanting something outside of my local area.
+I do ask that you cover all costs associated with travel and housing/food.

 Some common questions